 It should also be noted that certain forms of protein have a higher risk profile than others.
 For example, eating high levels of processed meats is associated with a number of serious health conditions including cancer.

-The best way to be sure that your daily protein consumption is healthy is to get in touch with a professional, such as a registered dietary nutritionist.
-These experts will combine their previous knowledge and training with an understanding of your needs and goals, creating a program tailor-made for you.
+The best way to be sure that your daily protein consumption is healthy is to get in touch with a professional, such as a Registered Dietitian Nutritionist .
+These experts are well-versed in all things nutrition and can help you to determine appropriate calorie, macronutrient, and overall dietary goals and strategies to achieve your health and fitness objectives.

 Finally, consider using supplements such as protein powder derived from whey and other healthy protein sources.
 Whey protein powder products make it easy to portion out exact amounts of protein, giving you a higher degree of control over the number of grams you eat each day.